Metro History Museums Highlight "Wow" Moments

 LARGEST MINNESOTA HISTORY EXHIBIT

-Starting November 23, the Minnesota Historical Society presents the largest state history exhibit ever, Then Now Wow, at the Minnesota History Center in St. Paul.
+The Minnesota Historical Society presents the largest state history exhibit ever, Then Now Wow, at the Minnesota History Center in St. Paul.
 Visitors encounter the dramatic "wow" moments that changed Minnesota's people and places.
 "Then" and "now" images show how far we've come.
 Known for lively interactive environments, the History Center invites visitors of all ages to climb into a grain elevator, ride a boxcar, visit a sod house, prospect in an iron ore mine, and explore many other scenes and objects.
 The exhibit offers numerous ways to experience Minnesota's regions, cultures, and key historical developments that have shaped us today.

 FOSHAY: BUILT ON THE CUSP OF THE CRASH